wormholer/KAP-manual/en/molap/create_rawtable.en.md

 ### Encoding

-Click `Encoding` dropdown on each row, user can select encoding for each column.
+Click `Encoding` dropdown on each row, user can select encoding for each line.
 The default encoding is `orderedbytes`.

 ![](images/createrawtable_3.jpg)